syncfusion/essential-ui-kit-for-blazor/README.md

 Refer to the [Blazor system requirements documentation](https://blazor.syncfusion.com/documentation/system-requirements) to learn more about the development environments.

 ## Supported Blazor Versions
-The blocks are compatible with any active version of .NET Core, as they are primarily developed using HTML, CSS, and TypeScript.
+The blocks are compatible with any active version of .NET Core, as they are primarily developed using HTML, CSS, and C#.
 Additionally, for using Syncfusion Blazor components, the compatible versions of Blazor and Syncfusion Blazor components are detailed in this [link](https://blazor.syncfusion.com/documentation/system-requirements#net-sdk) for your reference.

 ## Supported Browsers
 The supported browsers are: